jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 9.2 - stable version
+> 1. New way of managing heating/off cycles for `over_switch` VTherms.
+The current algorithm has a time drift and the first cycles are not optimal.
+This disrupts the TPI and especially the auto-TPI.
+The new `Cycle Scheduler` solves these issues.
+This change is completely transparent for you,
+> 2. A log collector.
+Your support requests often fail due to your ability to provide logs, over the right period, targeted at the faulty thermostat and at the right log level.
+This is especially the case for hard-to-reproduce bugs.
+The log collector aims to solve this difficulty.
+It collects logs for you in the background at the finest level and an action (formerly service) allows you to extract them into a file.
+You can then download them to attach to your support request.
+The log analyzer associated with the website - launched in 9.1 see below - adapts to be able to digest these logs.
+More information about the log collector [here](documentation/en/feature-logs-collector.md),
+> 3. stabilization of 9.x.
+The major version 9 brought many changes that generated some anomalies.
+This version provides the latest fixes related to this version 9.

 ## Release 9.1
 > 1. New logo.
 Inspired by the work of @Krzysztonek (see [here](https://github.com/jmcollin78/versatile_thermostat/pull/1598)), VTherm benefits from a new feature introduced in [HA 206.03](https://developers.home-assistant.io/blog/2026/02/24/brands-proxy-api/) to change its logo.
 The whole team hopes you will like it.
 Enjoy!